 ls -1 /usr/share/xgreeters

 Open the lightdm configuration file and change the greeter-session to io.elementary.greeter.

-Save and close the file (CTRL+W and CTRL+O).
+Save and close the file (CTRL+O, ENTER and CTRL+X).

 Enable the display manager and network manager in systemd.

 If all went well, you should see the following login screen (I know, it doesn’t look cool at all, anyway).
 Change the session from the top dropdown and log in with the username and password.